×

 The reasons to modify the amount of child support payments in York are generally based on the fact that both parents are responsible for the upbringing and material well-being of their children.
 If the paying parent gets a raise or another increase in income, the custodial parent will often seek an increase in the payment so that the children can enjoy a higher standard of living.
 Another common reason for an increase is a change in the child’s life which requires more money, such as medical treatments.
 There are also cases when the paying parent seeks a reduction in payment.
 If the parent has lost their job or has other circumstances arise which amount to objective reasons they cannot pay, the court will often agree to lessen that parent’s financial responsibility.

-A Child Support Mediator Can Help
+A Mediator Can Help

 Our firm often encourages mediation over litigation because we find that mediation can save you time, money, and stress.
 When you hire a child support mediator, you and your spouse agree to air your grievances and make a compromise that works for you both with the help of an unbiased, third-party mediator.
 Essentially, this mediator will work to facilitate civil, productive discussion regarding the terms of your child custody.
 Many individuals are relieved to learn that by hiring a divorce mediator, you give yourself a chance to settle contested matters of divorce, including child custody, outside of the courtroom setting.
 When the process is successful, our clients can walk away from their divorce knowing their voice was heard.
 If you think a divorce mediator can help you, please do not hesitate to speak with our firm.
 We are here to help.

-Contact a Pennsylvania Child Support Attorney
+Contact a Child Support Attorney Today

 With more than 40 years of experience in trial litigation, an attorney from Ilkhanoff & Silverstein can help you enforce the court’s child support order to ensure your children have the wherewithal they need to be happy and healthy.
 Additionally, if you seek to avoid the litigation process and need representation in child support issues, contact an experienced divorce mediation attorney at Ilkhanoff & Silverstein today.